-Exubera® (insulin human [rDNA origin]) Inhalation Powdered is a rapid-acting, powder human insulin that is inhaled normally through the mouth into the lungs prior to eating using the hand-held Exubera® Inhaler.
+Exubera® (insulin human [rDNA origin]) Inhalation Powder is a rapid-acting, powder human insulin that is inhaled normally through the mouth into the lungs prior to eating using the hand-held Exubera® Inhaler.
 Exubera® is the lead product using our Nektar Pulmonary Technology in partnership with Pfizer Inc. We believe Exubera® has the potential to revolutionize insulin therapy as it provides adults with Type 1 and Type 2 diabetes in the U.S. and the EU with the first non-invasive delivery form of insulin.
 Exubera® was approved for marketing in January 2006 in both the U.S. and the EU.
+On July 20, 2006, Pfizer announced that it would introduce Exubera® in the U.S. by commencing a comprehensive physician and patient education and training program on July 24, 2006, that would be rolled out in phases.
+Pfizer also said that initial supplies of Exubera will be available across the U.S. beginning in September.

-The commercial success of Exubera® will be the key driver of our business in the next several years.
-We expect our future revenues to come increasingly from the manufacture and sale of Exubera® Inhalers and powdered insulin, and royalties from end product sales by Pfizer Inc. The commercial success of Exubera® will be a significant factor in achieving our profitability objective and our ability to fund the key elements of our business strategy.
-In addition, we expect to receive substantially less contract research and commercialization readiness revenue from Pfizer Inc as Exubera® transitions to the commercialization phase and therefore revenues from commercialization sales of Exubera® will be required to replace those revenue sources.
-Like any product in the launch phase, we face a number of uncertainties with respect to the commercial success of Exubera®, including the timing and success of the commercial launch of Exubera® by Pfizer Inc in various markets, physician and patient education and experiences, third party payor reimbursement, country specific pricing approvals, manufacturing and supplier execution, and other risks and uncertainties identified in this report.
+We anticipate that the commercial success of Exubera® will be the key determinant of the success of our business in the next several years.
+We expect our future revenues to come increasingly from the manufacture and sale of Exubera® Inhalation Powder and Inhalers and royalties from end product sales by Pfizer Inc. The commercial success of Exubera® will be necessary for us to achieve our profitability objective and our ability to fund the key elements of our business strategy.
+In addition, we expect to continue the trend of receiving substantially less contract research and commercialization readiness revenue from Pfizer Inc as Exubera® transitions to the commercialization phase and revenues from commercialization sales of Exubera® will be required to replace the loss of contract research and commercialization readiness revenue.
+Like any product in the early launch phase, we face a number of uncertainties with respect to the commercial success of Exubera®, including the timing and success of the commercial launch of Exubera® by Pfizer Inc in various markets, physician and patient education and experiences, third party payor reimbursement, country specific pricing approvals, manufacturing and supply execution, and other risks and uncertainties identified in this report.

-In addition, we plan to make significant investments in our proprietary product programs which will comprise a substantial portion of our research and development spending.
+In addition, we are continuing to make significant investments in our proprietary product programs which will comprise a substantial portion of our research and development spending.
 Historically we have partnered with pharmaceutical and biotechnology companies in the early development phase which has helped fund the investment of our product programs.
 Our current strategy is to develop a portfolio of proprietary products that is intended to address critical unmet medical needs by exploiting our know-how and technology in combination with established medicines.
 Our objective is to advance these products into clinical development and potentially through regulatory marketing approval thereby capturing significantly more economic value from these products.
 This strategy requires us to make significant investments in early stage products where there is still substantial uncertainty regarding product efficacy, product safety, clinical results, regulatory approvals, competitive landscape, and market acceptance.
 Our decision as to when or whether to seek partners for our proprietary products will be made on a product-by-product basis and such decisions will have an important impact on our revenues, research and development spending, and financial position.
 While we believe this strategy may result in improved economics for any products ultimately developed and approved, it will require us to invest significant funds in developing these products without reimbursement from a collaborative partner.